Cheapest Food to Buy to Save Money

 Whether you’re broke or just on a strict budget, one of the best ways to save money on groceries is to buy cheap food that you can stretch throughout the week.

-The phrase “cheap food” may be a turn-off for some people.
+The phrase “cheap food on a budget” may be a turn-off for some people.

 Here are 27 delicious foods that are easy on the wallet and help you stretch your food budget just a little bit further.